-- Appendix 3 Names and photographs of CRO's and their itinerary - Appendix 4 Decals and positioning of supplementary advertising - Appendix 5 Extracts from FIA Appendix L relating to overalls, helmets and any other safety requirements.
+- Appendix 3 Names and photographs of CRO's and their schedules - Appendix 4 Decals and positioning of supplementary advertising - Appendix 5 Extracts from FIA Appendix L relating to overalls, helmets and any other safety requirements. - Appendix 6 FIA safety emergency console Installation and operation instructions

-Appendices 6, 7, etc.
+Appendices 7, 8, etc.